f5devcentral/f5-icontrollx-dev-kit/README.md

 ## Introduction

-The purpose of this project is to streamline the initial steps in creating and deploying a new iApp project. ffdk provides a CLI utility for initializing, building, and deploying iApps.
-It can also be used as a module for other Node.js applications.
+The purpose of this project is to streamline the initial steps in creating and deploying a new iControl LX Extension. ffdk provides a CLI utility for initializing, building, and deploying Node.js code on BIG-IP.
+It can also be also be used as a module for other Node.js applications that manage iControl LX packages.

 ## Installation

-ffdk has commands to initialize, build, and deploy a project to development BigIP.
+ffdk has commands to initialize, build, and deploy a project to a BIG-IP.

 Prerequisite: